carbon-design-system/roadmap/README.md

 * **RC** - Release candidate, final quality assurance
 * **GA** - Generally available and published via package latest tags

+### Teams

+_GitHub teams in the `carbon-design-system` organization might be added in the future and mapped to various libraries, services, and/or roadmap items to provide more clarity on who is maintaining and contributing to what._

 ## Contributing to the roadmap

 This roadmap is intended for higher-level items across our design system.
 As such, it's not a place to document bugs or daily/weekly tasks.
 If the feature or enhancement is big enough to share in a Medium article, then it's worth including it in this roadmap.